Current positions and employers: Consultant at the World Bank, Research Assistant at Gui2de (Georgetown University)

 Why did you choose McCourt?
 I chose McCourt primarily for the professors and the location.
 The ability to intern on the Senate Finance Committee, the ACLU, and the World Bank all during my first year at McCourt has been a critical component of applying my degree to the real world.
 Most other degree programs give you access to DC institutions only during one summer, whereas at Georgetown you can potentially complete five different internships.
 I have also enjoyed learning from top practitioners in the fields of health, labor, and economic policy.
 Many of these professors were key parts of their respective agencies and their knowledge is invaluable in the study of public policy.

-What's the best part of your experience so far?
+What was the best part of your experience?
 It's difficult to choose one thing, so I will instead narrow it down to three: the friends and connections I've made, the leadership experience, and the quantitative training.